AlbertGBena/RaProM-Pro/README.md

 # Alternative raw processing for MRR-Pro - RaProM-Pro.py

 RaProM-Pro is a novel MRR processing methodology developed for MRR-Pro (Micro Rain Radar Doppler profiler manufactured by Metek GmbH) with enhanced spectra processing and Doppler dealiasing.
+RaProM-Pro can work with the <i>spectrum_raw</i> or with <i>spectrum_reflectivity</i> from the Manufacturer's netcdf.
 RaProM-Pro produces a number of output fields which include equivalent reflectivity (Ze), Doppler fall speed and derived parameters such as spectral width, skewness, kurtosis, a simplified precipitation type classification (drizzle, rain, mixed, snow, graupel and hail) and additional variables depending on the precipitation type.<br/><br/>
 **Note1:  More information about the processing of RaProM-Pro, with several examples and results of the bright band features can be found on the article:  Garcia-Benadí A, Bech J, Gonzalez S, Udina M, Codina B. A New Methodology to Characterise the Radar Bright Band Using Doppler Spectral Moments from Vertically Pointing Radar Observations.
 Remote Sens.
 2021, 13, 4323. https://doi.org/10.3390/rs13214323**<br/><br/>
 **Note2: The scripts works for MRR-Pro data.
 There is another version of this program for MRR-2 data called RaProM.py (https://github.com/AlbertGBena/RaProM).
 More information available at: Garcia-Benadi A, Bech J, Gonzalez S, Udina M, Codina B, Georgis JF (2020).
 Precipitation Type Classification of Micro Rain Radar Data Using an Improved Doppler Spectral Processing Methodology.
 Remote Sensing, 12(24), 4113 https://doi.org/10.3390/rs12244113** <br />